byunw/Capstone-Project/README.md

 # Author
-Woosuk (Alex) Byun.
-I recently received a master of computer science (machine learning) from Rochester Institute of Technology.
+My name is Woosuk (Alex) Byun and I recently received a master of computer science (machine learning) from Rochester Institute of Technology.

 # Used Hardware: NVIDIA A100-SXM4-80GB